Defining Global Objects¶

 Let's see how to define your own global object.

-First, you need a JavaScript file where you will define the actions of the object and declare the object itself.
+First, you need a JavaScript file where you will define the object's actions and declare the object itself.
 A good candidate for such a file is the main file of a user-defined library or simply User.js

 .